-It doesn’t happen very often when Dr. O’Neill, a dentist of 40 years, turns to you and says, “I have never seen this before.”
-Dr. O’Neill was looking into Hank’s mouth and frowning at the red lesions appearing behind his back teeth on his gums.
+It doesn’t happen very often when Dr. Richter turns to you and says, “I have never seen this before.”
+Dr. Richter was looking into Hank’s mouth and frowning at the red lesions appearing behind his back teeth on his gums.
 Hank first brought them to our attention a week previous, and they appeared to be aggressively spreading.
-“Go get the camera,” Dr. O’Neill said.
+“Go get the camera,” Dr. Richter said.

 We have a bunch of cameras in the office, but the one Doctor was referring to is a Canon EOS Rebel that’s probably almost ten years old at this point, but with it’s macro lens attached, it takes wonderfully detailed shots that are very useful for our diagnostic and records taking purposes.
 I screwed the lens on and turned on the ring flash and as an afterthought, switched the settings of the camera to CAMERA RAW, the most detailed and high quality setting available and hurried back to the operatory.